 the documentation states internetopen can called multiple times without issues. question though should calling internetclosehandle on handle returned multiple times?

-yes, stated in internetopen()
+yes, stated in internetopen() documentation:

 after calling application has finished using

-, it must closed usinginternetclosehandle
+hinternethandle returnedinternetopen, it must closed usinginternetclosehandlefunction.

 for example, have class call

-. each 1 of requests has it's own copy. right now, callinternetclosehandle
+capirequestcontext, has handle returnedinternetopen. each 1 of requests has it's own copy. right now, callinternetclosehandlein destructor, gets called multiple times.

 however, aware such class needs implement rule of three. basically, if have provide destructor release resource, need provide copy-constructor , copy-assignment operator well.